-Generic Name: estradiol and levonorgestrel (topical patches) (ess tra DY ol and LEE vo nor JESS trell)
+Generic Name: estradiol and levonorgestrel (transdermal) (ess tra DY ol and LEE vo nor JESS trell)

 Brand Names: Climara Pro

 Climara Pro is a skin patch containg estradiol and levonorgestrel.